 Alvin Community College Police Officers are sworn police officers with all the authority provided by the State of Texas.
-ACCPD officers complete official crimes reports and may affect an arrest on or within campus owned, controlled, leased, or recognized property in any county in the State of Texas in which the Alvin Community Colleges owns, controls, leases, or is recognized as Alvin Community College property as listed in the Texas Education Code 51.203.
+ACCPD officers complete official crime reports and may affect an arrest on or within campus owned, controlled, leased, or recognized property in any county in the State of Texas in which the Alvin Community Colleges owns, controls, leases, or is recognized as Alvin Community College property as listed in the Texas Education Code 51.203.

-CRIME/EMERGENCY REPORTING AND COLLEGE RESPONSE
+Alvin Community College Annual Security Report 2018 School Year CRIME/EMERGENCY REPORTING AND COLLEGE RESPONSE